-After years of calls for video technology to be implemented into football in order to help referees, we saw its first major rollout at last year's Confederations Cup and is now being used in the Bundesliga and Serie A.
+After years of calls for video technology to be implemented into football in order to help referees, it has been rolled out in competitions around the world, including the Bundesliga, Serie A and the World Cup.

-It was first used in England in November 2017 when the Three Lions faced Germany in a friendly, and then made its competitive debut on January 8 as Brighton & Hove Albion took on Crystal Palace in the FA Cup.
+It was first used in England in November 2017 when the Three Lions faced Germany in a friendly, and then made its competitive debut in January 2018 as Brighton & Hove Albion took on Crystal Palace in the FA Cup.

 Far from eliminating debate around refereeing decisions, however, the new system resulted in more discussion and controversy over officiating than would be expected as normal.

-Overall, there has been good and bad moments for VAR - as it has come to be known - and it is sure to continue to be a talking point during the coming months.
+Overall, there have been good and bad moments for VAR - as it has come to be known - and it is sure to continue to be a talking point while the kinks are ironed out.

 VAR stands for video assistant referee.
 It is actually a team of three people who work together to review certain decisions made by the main referee by watching video replays of the relevant incidents.